Iretha/design-patterns/src/com/smdev/behavioral/strategy/README.md

 When you want to separate the behavior (the algorithm) from it's host class.
 You can create multiple algorithms, each one encapsulated in a single class and make them interchangeable.

+Purpose:
+- To create a family of algorithms
+- To encapsulate each algorithm
+- To make the algorithms interchangeable within that family
+- To "encapsulate what changes"

 ## Pros:
 - you can change the behavior at anytime, even at runtime (to swap algorithms)
 - you can create a family of algorithms and make them interchangeable